 - You have a free resource to give out in exchange for data collection

-Otherwise, it is more effective to have the CTA at the lower half of the webpage, when your audience has been exposed to more of your content and start having some level of trust and affinity towards your brand/business.
+Otherwise, it is more effective to have the CTA at the lower half of the webpage.
+When your audience has been exposed to more of your content and start having some level of trust and affinity towards your brand/business.

 For catch-all CTAs such as “join mailing list”, you would want to make sure that it is being shown on every single webpage on your website so that your visitors won’t miss it.

-How often should CTAs appear?
+How often should CTAs (call to action) appear?

-But you also don’t want to overdo it lest your audience gets distracted and confused, so keep to a maximum of 3 CTA appearances in total on any given webpage.
+But you also don’t want to over do it lest your audience gets distracted and confused.
+So keep to a maximum of 3 CTA appearances in total on any given webpage.

-I would recommend that you have one main CTA (usually the one that drives the highest purchase intent) and a secondary CTA (lead generation catchment for those who have not reached the buying stage of their shopping journey) one every webpage.
+I would recommend that you have one main CTA (usually the one that drives the highest purchase intent) and a secondary.
+CTA (lead generation catchment for those who have not reached the buying stage of their shopping journey) one every webpage.